 I greatly enjoy my time working with metadata.
 When I tell people I work with

-metadata, they quickly ask me, “What exactly
+metadata, they quickly ask me

 is metadata?”
-In

 order to make collections of materials more accessible to the public, the

-Library works to digitize and publish them online.
-As a CLIR CCEPS Fellow, I help with the creation of descriptive metadata for these electronic
+CLIR CCEPS Fellow, I help with the creation of descriptive metadata for these electronic

 documents.
 It’s an enormous project with lots of people working on different